 Planet Hatch Startup Accelerator

-Fredericton-based Planet Hatch offers six acceleration programs for different stages of the startup lifecycle: Startup Accelerator, Sales Accelerator, Export Igniter, Management Accelerator, Start-up Visa and Business Immigrant Essentials.
+Fredericton-based Planet Hatch offers several acceleration programs for different stages of the startup lifecycle: Startup Accelerator, Sales Accelerator, Export Igniter, Startup Management Accelerator, Management Accelerator, Start-up Visa and Business Immigrant Essentials.

 Canadian Technology Accelerators